jefersonvinicius/patterns-of-enterprise-application-architecture_book/02-data-source-architectural/04-table-data-gateway/Readme.md

-The Row Data Gateway is a representation of a row in a database.
-The difference from the Active Record pattern is that the Row Data Gateway does not contain domain logic; it only handles data access logic.
+The Table Data Gateway is a representation of a table